The Pageantry and Politics of Medieval Tournaments: An Overview

 These fights started to evolve over time - there are some indications that there might have been “safe-zones” where you could catch your breath, or ladies or heralds could provide a pause for a knight of their choosing during the battle.
 These battles varied from place to place - especially the German speaking regions had the so-called Kolbenturnier, a club-tournament where they would use wooden clubs.

-Knights started to form societies which orginized these tournaments, some of these societies could become quite powerful and influental.
+Knights started to form societies which organized these tournaments, some of these societies could become quite powerful and influential.
 In the late middle-ages higher nobility would replace the role of these societies though.

 Over time these tournaments changed into something more formalized, attracting more spectators, new rules and a system to follow.
 While the meelee, the mock-battle, remained the focal point, the most important part of the tournament, jousting and duels soon were added.
 Spectators, especially the higher nobility, offered an opportunity for social advancement.
 If you could prove yourself to be a capable knight in battle you could gain the favor of some other, more important nobleman, perhaps even the king, who might then employ you.